iwmspy/SVR-PK/README.md

 ```

 ## An example notebook
-The above analysis is summarized in the `reproduce_paper_analysis.ipynb` notebook for easy reference. :bug: :exclamation:
+The above analysis is summarized in the `reproduce_paper_analysis.ipynb` notebook for easy reference.